 Contact Form 7 – Are There Any Alternatives?

 Contact Form 7 is extremely popular.
 However, since it was first released, the number of form plugins and apps has increased almost exponentially.
 Today, there are many great (and easy to integrate with third-party apps) plugins, including:

 - Ninja Forms

 As well as third-party apps, including:

 Naturally, the choice will depend on what exactly you need the forms for.
 But, if you want an easy way to send data to Zapier – it may be a good idea to consider other options.

 Start Automating Your Contact Forms Today

 Whatever it is you’re using the forms – automation is key to optimizing your workflow.
-If you want to take advantage of automation, we can help you connect your WP forms with Zapier.
-Schedule a discovery call and let’s talk about your automation needs.
+If you want to take advantage of automation, I can help you connect your WP forms with Zapier.
+Learn more about Zapier Consulting or go ahead and schedule a free 20-minute consultation and let’s talk about your automation needs.